Fact or fiction: The top payment method for imposter scams in 2018 was gift or reloadable cards.

 Over the past year there’s been a significant increase in using gift or reloadable cards for payments surrounding imposter scams.
 Since 2015, the top payment method for fraudulent activity had been wire transfer however, in 2018 there was a shift to gift or reloadable cards.

 And the trend continues; within the first quarter of 2019, gift or reloadable cards were the top payment method for imposter scams.
-In all fraud reported in 2019 to the FTS, gift cards are attributed to a 20.2 million dollar loss in reported fraudulent activity.
+According to the FTC, gift cards are attributed to a 20.2 million dollar loss in reported fraudulent activity.

 But gift card scams aren’t new.
 They’ve been around for years, causing consumers and retailers time and expense.
 We’ll delve deeper into the gift card scams by type and how to avoid them altogether.